TechyByte/ECMM427/README.md

 | Bootstrap        | 	Open source  (GitHub)        | 	5.2.x	        | Active             | MIT	  | Free  |

 The project uses the MIT License: permissive, compatible with all dependencies, and ideal for academic reuse or extension.

+## Team Development Considerations

+Developing this in a team would allow faster progress and more features, though requiring coordination.
+Work would be divided among UI, backend, database, and testing roles.
+A Scrum-based agile process would facilitate sprints and feedback loops.
+Git, code reviews, and task boards would support collaboration.

+Challenges like merge conflicts, interface integration, and consistency would be addressed through documentation, shared architecture, and peer review.
+A team could deliver better testing, accessibility, and UX.